-The colors were so spectacular that I did not even want to move.
-I inched downstream not much faster than the musky fisherman who were drifting downstream casting their fly rods.
+Viewing fall colors proved so spectacular that I did not even want to continue.
+I inched downstream at the same rate as the musky fisherman drifting downstream casting their fly rods.

 Camping at Oxbo Camp in the Flambeau River State Forest

 I set up camp at the Oxbo Camp and got my firewood ready for the night and then watched a spectacular sunset unfold.
 The sunset was so incredible that when the sun’s last rays in the west reflected off the clouds in the east, it turned the whole eastern horizon a purplish pink.
 I have never seen such beauty from a sunset on the opposite horizon.

 Once the sun set, I enjoyed a campfire and several beers as well as several roasted hot dogs.
 The weather, even at this time of the night, was perfect.
 The night before got kind of cold.
 It was in the upper 30s when I left the National Forest campground.

 The night I camped was cool, but not freezing nights.
 Just what one would expect from camping in the fall.
 I enjoyed warm sunny days while paddling, which is preferable to sunny days and cool.